 Intentional Neighborhood Design: The physical design encourages a strong sense of community.
 Extensive Common Facilities: An integral part of the community, the common areas are designed for daily use, to supplement private living areas.

-Complete Resident Management: Residents manage the development, making decisions of common concern through committees and at community meetings.
+Complete Resident Management: Residents manage the development, making decisions of common concern at community meetings.